 Privacy Policy

-The data protection officer responsible for data protection is:
+The entity responsible for data protection in accordance with data protection law is:

 NorthLight Holding